timofeysie/vite-project/README.md

 I used an example [from the testing-library](https://testing-library.com/docs/example-react-router/) to solve this.

 Now that I have a few tests passing, I can confirm that issue #3 noted above is a thing.
 I can practice a little TDD to fix that next.

+I was able to test the right arrow behavior, but ran out of time when trying to refactor the code so the left arrow key works as expected.

+When the left arrow key I need to add the last item in the programs list to the beginning on the visible items, but to handle this correctly there needs to be some refactoring.

 ## React + TypeScript + Vite (old README)